PUMPKIN PIE and PIE CRUST Aunt Ethel's Recipe -Plus Needed Equipment

 • Whipped cream (optional)

 Mix sugar, cinnamon, ginger, and cloves in small bowl.
 Beat eggs in large bowl.
 Stir in pumpkin and sugar-spice mixture.
-Gradually stir in evaporated milk.
+Gradually stir in evaporated milk and coconut milk.
+Mix well and pour into pie shell.

 Bake in preheated 425° F oven for 15 minutes.
 Reduce temperature to 350° F; bake for 40 to 50 minutes or until knife inserted near center comes out clean.
 Cool on wire rack for 2 hours.
 Serve immediately or refrigerate.
 Top with whipped cream before.